Zbomb2000/IXHell/README.md

  - goodergames website - https://goodergames.github.io

 ## CONTACT INFORMATION
-You can email me at hxl9500@gmail.com.
+You can email me at hxl9500@gmail.com or antixlbot@gmail.com.
 (That's pretty much it.)